U.N. chemical experts confirm sarin gas used in Syria attack

 Syria and Russia have blamed the August 21 attack on the rebels.
 The rebels, the United States and other Western powers blame forces loyal to Assad for the Ghouta attack.

-Britain, France and the United States all said the U.N. report left "no doubt" that Assad government was responsible for the chemical attack.
+French Foreign Minister Laurent Fabius, however, said the U.N. report showed there was "no doubt" the Assad government was responsible for the chemical attack.

-The investigators studied five impact sites and were able to determine the likely trajectory of the projectiles at two sites - Moadamiyah and Ein Tarma.

-Eliot Higgins, who blogs under the name of Brown Moses and has been tracking videos of weapons used in the Syria conflict, wrote that he has not seen the opposition using the munitions identified in the report: a variant of the M14 artillery rocket and a 330 mm calibre artillery rocket.

-"Multiple sites, simultaneously targeted.
-The early morning hours of the attack are when winds are at their lowest and temperatures at their coolest - the very conditions conducive to having toxic gas stay on the target," she told Reuters.

-"The Assad government has been in the business of chemical weapons since the 1970s.
-They are trained in military doctrine.
-They also have chemical delivery systems that the rebels don't," she said.

-Ban told the council that 85 percent of the blood samples taken by investigators tested positive for sarin and almost all the biomedical samples tested positive for exposure to sarin.
+Ban told the council on Monday that 85 percent of the blood samples taken by investigators tested positive for sarin, while almost all the biomedical samples taken tested positive for exposure to sarin.

+"Survivors reported that following an attack with shelling, they quickly experienced a range of symptoms, including shortness of breath, disorientation, eye irritation, blurred vision, nausea, vomiting and general weakness," Ban said.

+"Many eventually lost consciousness," he added.
+"First responders described seeing a large number of individuals lying on the ground, many of them dead or unconscious."

-The U.N. confirmation of sarin gas use on August 21 comes as France, Britain and the United States agreed in Paris to seek a "strong and robust" U.N. resolution that sets binding deadlines on removal of chemical weapons.
+The U.N. confirmation of the use of sarin gas on August 21 comes as France, Britain and the United States agreed at three-way Paris talks on Monday to seek a "strong and robust" U.N. resolution that sets precise and binding deadlines on removal of chemical weapons.

 Those talks followed a weekend deal on Syria's chemical weapons reached by the United States and Russia that could avert U.S. military action.